MikeLawrenchuk/tetrakis-sim/README.md

 * **Source code:** See `tetrakis_sim/`
 * **Notebooks:** See `notebooks/analyze_batch_outputs.ipynb` for batch data analysis.
-* **CLI script:** See `scripts/run_batch.py --help`
+* **Batch runner:** `tetrakis-batch --help` (or `python scripts/run_batch.py --help` when running from a clone)

 ---

 ## Contributing / Collaboration

-Pull requests, issues, and collaborations are welcome!
+Pull requests, issues, and collaborations are welcome.
-If you’re interested in research, teaching, or publishing with this code, please open an issue or contact [Mike Lawrenchuk](mailto:your-email@example.com).
+If you are interested in research, teaching, or publishing with this code, please open an issue.

 ---

 ## License

 Distributed under the MIT License; see `LICENSE` for details.

 ---

-*For questions, collaboration, or scientific consulting, open an issue or contact the author!*
+*For questions, collaboration, or scientific consulting, open an issue or contact the author.*

----